hatoo/resume/README.md

 I have completed Machine Learning course in [coursera](https://www.coursera.org/learn/machine-learning).
 I have good knowledge about basic Machine learning mechanics.
 I developed some Machine learning applications, you can see in Projects section.

+### Competitive Programming

+I love solving problems especially in Rust.
+I participate in competitive programming contests, AtCoder and Codeforces.
+My handle name is hatoo.
+I'm a blue coder at Atcoder and Codeforces, have good skills about algorithms.
+I prefer "marathon style" contests.
+I achieved good results in some marathon contests.

 #### Competitive Programming Ratings